 Forrester Blanchard Washington

-Growing up in Boston sheltered Forrester from the racism of the South, but it also exposed him to the ideas of strong black leaders like Booker T. Washington, W.E.B Du Bois, and William M. Trotter.
+Growing up in Boston exposed Forrester to the ideas of strong black leaders like Booker T. Washington, W.E.B Du Bois, and William M. Trotter.
 Black owned weekly newspapers, like The Boston Guardian and the Boston Courant, existed during this time to bring about greater awareness of racial issues to the Boston community.
 Forrester Washington had a unique upbringing, he was constantly surrounded by inspiring individuals, both in his family and in the public, and countless opportunities to succeed.

 He began attending Tufts College in 1905 at the age of 18.
 Here he pursued a classical curriculum specializing in history, economics, philosophy, physics, and chemistry.
 He also studied German, French, Greek and Latin.
 Unfortunately, there are no records of other activities he partook in during his undergraduate experience.
 He attained his B.A degree in 1909.
 In 1912, he was admitted to the Harvard graduate school with the goal of pursuing a masters in economics.
 However, in 1914 he left Harvard for Columbia under unknown reasons, he never completed his degree at Harvard.
 At Columbia he studied at the New York School of Social Work from 1915-1917, there he earned his Masters Degree in Social Economy.